CantCode-Hobo/Trias-Trashy-Unity-to-blender-importation-automation-for-Project-silverfish/README.md

 FoliageFinder.txt			    (Finds all the trees and bush's that are not in scene and imports them.)

 FindsMissingMesh.txt  		(this will find missing items like loot nodes and boxs and write them into a txt file. (will not get same stuff as FoliageFinder))
+(will be adding a flag to keep cubes enabled)

 ImportsMissingMesh 			  (will read the txt file and import all files inside of it.
 This will import unnecessary things that you normaly dont see.
 I have tried to limit these with the list_ignored)